 Kevin began working at NREL as a summer intern, returning for 2 more summers until he was hired as a senior engineer in charge of all experimental research for the renewable electrolysis task.
 At NREL, he leads the technical aspects of the Renewable Electrolysis task and Wind-to- Hydrogen demonstration project where the objective is to improve the efficiency and reduce the capital costs of renewable hydrogen systems.
 Dr. Harrison also leads the International Energy Agency, Task 24, Subtask B researching opportunities for wind to hydrogen system improvements.
 He has also participated in NASA's Regenerative Fuel Cell Task Team researching the feasibility of such devices for lunar missions.

-Andy Hoke, RPP
+Andy Hoke, Engineer III

 M.S., Electrical Engineering, University of Colorado

 B.A., Engineering Physics, Dartmouth College

 Andy joined the Distributed Energy Systems Integration group in 2014 having worked most recently as a Research Assistant at the University of Colorado, Boulder, as well as a Graduate Research Participant here at NREL.
 His experience includes research in the fields of power electronics hardware and controls, advanced inverter design and testing, battery system optimization, distribution system modeling for renewables integration, microgrid modeling, and power hardware-in-the-loop experimentation.
 Andy is currently an electrical engineering Ph.D. candidate at the University of Colorado, Boulder, and has authored several journal articles, conference proceedings, and technical reports.

 M.S., Civil Engineering, Building Systems Program, University of Colorado